Skip to main content

 In order to be a deceased organ donor in BC, a person needs to be in an intensive care unit (ICU) and on a ventilator (breathing machine).
 Donation is only considered after all life-saving methods to save a patient’s life have been tried.

-Donation after Circulatory Death (DCD) is an option for organ donation for patients with severe brain injuries once a decision has been made to remove all life-sustaining treatments.
+Death determination by circulatory criteria (DCC) is an option for organ donation for patients with severe brain injuries once a decision has been made to remove all life-sustaining treatments.
 When a person's heart permanently stops beating, they have experienced Circulatory Death.

 What organs can be donated?